How stored Git caches speed up Bamboo builds

 Bamboo Remote and Elastic Agents:

 If you use Elastic Agents (EC2), all the cache data is removed when the agents expire.
-However, in most cases, the EC2 agents live long enough to run several builds so the available cache still improves performance for the duration of time that the agents are alive.
+However, in most cases, the EC2 agents live long enough to run several builds, so the available cache still improves performance for the duration of their lives.

 Was this helpful?